-Students who want to register in Psychology 2300 (PSYC 2300) who do not have one of the following exemptions listed below.
+Students who want to register in Psychology 2300 (PSYC 2300) who do not have the required math to register into the course (eg. one of the following exemptions listed below):

 Exemption from the assessment is possible by completion of/providing official transcript of one of the following:

-- B.C.
-Foundations of Math 11 OR B.C.
-Principles of Math 11 with “C” grade or higher
+- Foundations of Math 11 with “C” grade or higher (or equivalent)

 - MATH 1101 with “C” grade or higher

 Please note: This course requires first year Psychology courses in addition to the required math requisite to register in this course.
 Please review the full course requisite in the course catalog.

 - Student number, photo identification(driver's license, passport, or Douglas College student card),